Vivek-04022001/documentation/docs/install/containers/images/backend.md

 | `PROFILES` | Initialize site with additional profiles, for example, `eea.api.layout:default` |
 | `DELETE_EXISTING` | Force site to be recreated if it already exists, for example, `true` |

-It is possible to initialize your database with a Plone Site instance on its first run.
+It's possible to initialize your database with a Plone Site instance on its first run.
 To do so, pass the `SITE` environment variable with the name of the Plone Site instance, for example, `SITE=Plone`.
 This will add a Volto-ready Plone site.
 If you want a Plone Classic UI instance, pass the environment variable and value `TYPE=classic`.